MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 - Control Flow: Analyzing the flow of control within bytecode to detect anomalies in loops, branches, and jumps that could lead to program instability.

-Starting from :ref:`Architecture 8.1.0 <changelog-8.1.0>`, a default Bytecode Verifier implementation, derived from the `Apache BCEL Project <https://commons.apache.org/proper/commons-bcel/>`_, is now included.
+Starting from :ref:`Architecture 8.1.0 <changelog-8.1.0>`, an implementation, derived from the `Apache BCEL Project <https://commons.apache.org/proper/commons-bcel/>`_, is now included.
 If you wish to integrate an alternative implementation, contact `our support team <https://www.microej.com/contact/#form_2>`_  for access to the SOAR interface API and integration instructions.

 .. note::

-   Bytecode Verifier is enabled by default when building a Sandboxed Application, and disabled by default when building a Standalone Application.
+   The Binary Code Verifier is enabled by default when building a Sandboxed Application, and disabled by default when building a Standalone Application.
    See :ref:`option_enable_bytecode_verifier` for more details.

 ..